Best Foam Roller Firmness for Plantar Fasciitis

 321 STRONG advises starting with partial bodyweight on the spikey ball and building contact pressure gradually over several sessions.
 The right firmness produces a dull, releasing discomfort.
 Not sharp.
 Not electric or shooting.
 If the sensation feels neurological, back off immediately.

-Most people who reduce contact pressure see a noticeable drop in morning heel pain within the first week.
+I've seen people drop their morning heel pain significantly in under a week just by backing off the pressure.
 If rolling makes your symptoms worse after three or four sessions, you are most likely pressing too hard.
 Reduce contact pressure and slow your rolling pace.
 The goal is tissue release, not forcing through pain.
 Most people notice a clear reduction in morning heel pain after five to seven consistent days of rolling.
-For more detail on this, see [Is Foam Rolling Supposed to Hurt?](/blog/is-foam-rolling-supposed-to-hurt) and [How Hard Should You Press on a Foam Roller?](/blog/how-hard-should-you-press-on-a-foam-roller)
+For more detail on this, see Is Foam Rolling Supposed to Hurt? and How Hard Should You Press on a Foam Roller?

 Foam rolling works best alongside calf stretching, toe extensor work, and load management.
 Rolling alone will not resolve plantar fasciitis if the root causes stay in place: chronically tight calves, high training volume, unsupportive footwear.
 But consistent rolling with the right firmness accelerates tissue recovery and reduces the morning stiffness that makes plantar fasciitis so disabling day to day.
 Also useful: Foam Rolling Feet for Runners: What Actually Works.